- August 17, 2020

 So far we have only discussed the head and shoulders pattern as indicating a trend reversal from an uptrend to a downtrend.
 There is also an opposing pattern, the inverse head and shoulders pattern that signals a trend direction reversal from a downtrend to an uptrend, and you could even see alternating patterns within a larger time frame consolidation.

-The downtrend doesn’t last long before an inverse head and shoulders is formed.
+The downtrend doesn’t last long before an inverse head and shoulders are formed.

 This is broken to the upside and measuring the distance from the head to the neckline gives us a price target of B, which again is reached after a few tests of the neckline.